Spot burnout earlier with Spill's weekly burnout check for your teams.

 The three main symptoms of workplace burnout

-They're characterised by the World Health Organisation’s 2019 definition:
+The main burnout symptoms are characterised by the World Health Organisation’s 2019 definition:

-🥱 Exhaustion is when you feel tired, unfocused and lacking in energy a lot of the time.
+When you feel tired, unfocused and lacking in energy a lot of the time.
 Other people might notice that you seem quieter, slower, or more withdrawn.

-😟 Negativity is when you feel downbeat, cynical and hopeless about your job and work prospects.
+When you feel downbeat, cynical and hopeless about your job and work prospects.
 Other people might notice that you’re quick to see the worst in things or seem more self-critical than usual.

-😓 Ineffectiveness is when you feel like you’re not getting much work done, or the quality of your work is lower than usual, even though you’re trying your best.
+When you feel like you’re not getting much work done, or the quality of your work is lower than usual, even though you’re trying your best.
 Other people might notice that you’re dropping the ball at work more than usual, you’re missing things you usually wouldn’t, or the quality and speed of your work has dropped dramatically.

 In short, while employee burnout is causing Tom to feel exhausted, hopeless, and overwhelmed, others will see him as lethargic, cynical, and stupider than before.
 His team will feel confused, worried, irritated, inconvenienced, and eventually demoralised.